Securing Large Language Models: Threats, Vulnerabilities and Responsible Practices: Security and Privacy Concerns of LLMs

 In light of data leakage, previous research have examined the potential risks of privacy breaches in LLMs.
 For instance, Jaydeep et al.~\cite{borkar2023can} probe privacy leakage of fine-tuned models.
 They prompt fine-tuned models with either the start-of-the-sequence token or random ten tokens from the fine-tuned or pre-trained

 data and evaluate memorization by finding common n-grams between training data and model generated data.
 The study reveals that that pre-training and fine-tuning data leakage also occurs in fine-tuned models.
 Furthermore, they discover that existing solutions to mitigate PII leakage in fine-tuned models through unlearning~\cite{cao2015towards} can cause potential harm to previously safe data.
 Privacy risks should be assessed from the viewpoints of both PII owners, who have black-box access to LLMs but their PII is in the training data, as well as model providers, who have white-box access as proposed by Kim et al.~\cite{kim2023propile}.
 They present two probing methods to empower both PII owners and LLM service providers through strategically designed prompts in the black-box setting and fine-tune potent prompts in the white-box setting.
-They probe memorization in the black-box setting by providing $n-1$ PII and testing if the model’s response includes the remaining one PII.
+They probe memorization in the black-box setting by providing $n-1$ PII and testing if the model's response includes the remaining one PII.
 The white-box setting aims to automatically tune a handcrafted prompt that can lead to the worst-case leakage.
 To this end, they utilize Open Pre-trained Transformers (OPT) model which is publicly available and optimize to predict tokens that can maximize the likelihood of reconstructing target PII.
 These methods provide valuable insights into the privacy risks associated with LLMs and offer guidance for safeguarding sensitive information in the context of LLMs.
 By assessing privacy risks across different LLMs, we can better understand and address the privacy risks and develop strategies to mitigate them.

-Data leakage occurs when sensitive, personal, or private information from the training data or real user input is exposed through the model’s completion.
-For example, if a language model generates a credit card number or an email address that belongs to a real identity, it is considered data leakage.
+Data leakage occurs when sensitive, personal, or private information from training data or real user input is exposed through the model's completion.
+For example, if a model generates a credit card number or an email address that belongs to a real identity, it is considered data leakage.
+Figure \ref{fig:leakage-sensetive} illustrates an example of data leakage.